Emergency Contact

 Temporary change to taste and odour of water in parts of Brisbane, Ipswich, Logan and Redlands

-Residents in parts of Brisbane, Ipswich, Logan and Redlands may notice a temporary change in the taste or smell of their tap water, but rest assured, it remains completely safe to drink.
+Over the past few weeks, residents in parts of Brisbane, Ipswich, Logan and Redlands may have experienced taste and odour impacts to their drinking water, but rest assured, it remains completely safe to drink.

-Customers should begin to notice the taste and odour of their tap water beginning to return to normal over the coming days.
+While sensitivity varies from person to person, residents should begin to notice the taste and odour of their tap water beginning to return to normal over the coming days, pending weather.

 People who are particularly sensitive to taste may notice this and during this time we recommend cooling the water may help reduce any earthy taste in the tap water.